cncf/kubernetes-community-days/content/organizing.md

 Please post your logo in SVG format, as [explained](https://www.cncf.io/blog/2019/07/17/what-image-formats-should-you-be-using-in-2019/)  in this blog post.

-All events must be called “Kubernetes Community Days LOCATION”,(e.g. Kubernetes Days Bouvet Island)..
+All events must be called “Kubernetes Community Days LOCATION”,(e.g. Kubernetes Days Bouvet Island).

 ## Assembling Your Team